10 Contemporary Christian Christmas Songs

-Jill Phillips performs "Labor of Love" on the album and in the video below.
-The song is a tribute to Mary, the woman whom God chose for the mother of Jesus:
+Jill Phillips performs "Labor of Love" on the album.
+The song is a tribute to Mary, the woman whom God chose to be the mother of Jesus:

 "It was a labor of pain / It was a cold sky above / But for the girl on the ground in the dark / With every beat of her beautiful heart / It was a labor of love."

 8. The Night Before Christmas | Brandon Heath

 “The Night Before Christmas” is a song by Brandon Heath, a Christian music artist from Tennessee.
 It is Track 5 on The Essential Christmas Collection, a 2010 album from Essential Records.

 "The Night Before Christmas" offers a thought-provoking look at the real night before Christmas and the nativity of Jesus Christ:

 "We were so lost on earth, no peace, no worth, no way to escape / In fear, no faith, no hope, no grace, and no light / But that was the night before Christmas."

 9. Where's the Line to See Jesus? | Becky Kelley

 “Where’s the Line to See Jesus?” is a song by Becky Kelley, a Christian singer from Missouri.
 Her four-year-old nephew inspired the song.